 Don’t Bring Lead Home From Work

 Many people work around lead dust.
 Lead dust can be harmful to young children and pregnant women.
 If you work in jobs such as lead smelting, plumbing, welding, renovating or painting houses, autobody work, electrical work, battery recycling, or radiator repair there are ways to protect you and your family.
-Be sure to follow these recommendations before interacting with your family.

 Change out of your work clothes before leaving work.
 Never wear work clothes in your car or in your home.